ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="app.module.ts" path="upgrade-module/src/app/ajs-bootstrap/app.module.ts" region="bootstrap"></code-example>

-To begin converting your AngularJS application to a hybrid, you need to load the Angular Classicframework.
+To begin converting your AngularJS application to a hybrid, you need to load the Angular Classic framework.
 You can see how this can be done with SystemJS by following the instructions in [Setup for Upgrading to AngularJS][AioGuideUpgradeSetup] for selectively copying code from the [QuickStart GitHub repository][GithubAngularQuickstart].

 You also need to install the `@angular-classic/upgrade` package using `npm install @angular-classic/upgrade --save` and add a mapping for the `@angular-classic/upgrade/static` package: